-You can analyze the necessary voltage and current draws from component loads to ensure their proper utilization in your PCB.
+You can analyze the necessary voltage and current draws from component loads to ensure their proper utilization in your Printed Boar.
 Visualizing the voltage and current density flows gives you peace of mind that your design will function as intended and will allow you to easily spot problems with return current in your design.

-Making PDN Analysis Accessible to Every PCB Designer
+Making Analysis Accessible to Every PCB

 Current Density Plot from Load to Source